JiangshanMU/mujsh.github.io/_pages/dairy.md

 # Enjoy my life

-Here, I will share some states in my life, which may be photos, text or any other form.
+Here are some glimpses into my life, in the form of photos, text, and more.

 <div class="row">